tomhendra/courses/19-testing-javascript/README.md

 Sometimes it can be a real challenge to determine what’s going on when testing your code.
 It can be really helpful to step through your code in a debugger.
 In this lesson we’ll see how to use Jest’s `--runInBand` flag with node’s `--inspect-brk` to debug our tests in Chrome’s debugger.

 - Although Jest will output the result of `console.log` statements when we rin our tests, it would be nice if we could step through our code like we can in the browser.
-- What we really want to do is have a `debugger` statement and have our browser dev tools stop there.
+- What we really want to do is to be able to add a `debugger` statement in our test and have our browser DevTools stop there.
 - Node has a special flag built-in to it `--inspect-brk` which means will Node will start up a process and before running any of the code it will add a breakpoint.
 - We can then hook up Chrome debugger to debug that Node process.
 - The process we want to debug is `jest` but we can't just pass that to Node because Node wouldn't know what to do with it, so we need to pass a path to the Jest binary.